On Split-State Quantum Tamper Detection and Non-Malleability: Our Techniques

-\item Explicit constructions of tamper-detection codes against $\lo^3$ with constant rate and inverse-exponential error, by instantiating the compiler above with a quantum non-malleable code in the unentanged 2-split model ($\lo^2$) with the same parameters (constructed in \Cref{section:2ss-nm}, see \Cref{section:tsplit-td} for details).

-\item We show that our reduction is surprisingly robust to the \textit{bounded-storage} model $\lo^{t+1}_a$.
-To do so, we introduce a notion of \textit{augmented} quantum NMCs (\cref{def:qnmcodesfinaldefaug}), which may be of independent interest.

-\item We use this characterization to prove an upper bound on the rate of separable-state quantum TDCs and NMCs, following techniques by \cite{Cheraghchi2013CapacityON} on the capacity of split-state NMCs.
-We present these ideas in \Cref{section:connections-encryption} and \Cref{section:capacity}. \end{enumerate}

 Unfortunately, our reduction only takes us so far.
-The reason is two-fold: First, to construct tamper-detection codes in the bounded storage model, we require quantum non-malleable codes against entangled adversaries.
-However, constructing high-rate codes in the \textit{entangled} 2-split model remains an open problem - the codes in \cite{Boddu2023SplitState} have only inverse-polynomial rate.
-Moreover, it remains quite unclear whether this compiler can even be used to construct secret sharing schemes with tamper detection guarantees.
-In the next subsection, we detail how to construct tamper-detection codes directly from classical non-malleable codes, which (partially) addresses both these questions.
+The reason is two-fold: First, to construct constant rate $3$-split TDCs, we require $2$-split quantum NMCs of constant rate, which remains an open problem \cite{Boddu2023SplitState}.
+More importantly, it is somewhat unclear whether this compiler can even be used to construction codes in the bounded storage model, or secret sharing schemes.

-\suppress{To show security, our proof makes fundamental use of the fact that non-malleability in the quantum setting is \emph{decoupling}.
-Informally, this essentially guarantees that if the adversaries attempt to tamper with the message, then they break the entanglement between $E$ and $\hat{E}$ - which one can test with a Bell basis measurement.

-To instantiate our reduction, we present a near-optimal construction of non-malleable codes against unentanged 2 split-state tampering channels, leveraging the recent result of 2 source non-malleable extractors by \cite{Li2023TwoSE} and building on the recent work by \cite{Boddu2023SplitState}.

-\begin{theorem} For every $n\in \mathbb{N}$ there exists a quantum non-malleable code with efficient encoding and decoding against unentangled $2$-split-state tampering, with message length $k$, block length $2n$, rate $k/(2n) = \Omega(1)$ and error $2^{-\Omega(k)}$. \end{theorem}

-Our two split non-malleable code improves on the inverse-polynomial rate in \cite{Boddu2023SplitState}, albeit at the cost of a weaker adversarial model.
-Put together with our reduction, we immediately obtain our main result in \Cref{theorem:results-3split-td} of a 3 split state tamper-detection code.
-Although the techniques above only focus on the unentangled adversaries setting, they do readily generalize to a \textit{bounded-storage} model where the adversaries are allowed a bounded number of pre-shared EPR pairs.
-In \Cref{section:tsplit-td}, we extend our $t$ split reduction to this bounded storage model, and in \Cref{section:3ss-td} we optimize the parameters of our construction for the 3 split case:\